 National Geographic Readers: Caterpillar to Butterfly

-Charlie the Caterpillar The Lamb and the Butterfly
+Charlie the Caterpillar

 We also used both of the reference books I linked in this blog post (under language heading.)